Worldline1/Active-Directory-Project/index.md

 # bash
 sudo netplan apply
 ```
-The server should now use the static IP 192.168.10.10 on the NAT network subnet.
+The server should now use the static IP 192.168.10.10 on the NAT network.
 We can check using `ip a`

 # 🟧 Splunk Enterprise Installation (Ubuntu Server)